uwnrg/minotaur-cpp/README.md

 and build.
 It is recommended to build with `USE_QT=ON` instead of GTK.
 Additional instructions found [here](https://github.com/BVLC/caffe/wiki/OpenCV-3.3-Installation-Guide-on-Ubuntu-16.04).

+Alternatively, if your computer is running `amd64` architecture with Ubuntu 16.04, a prebuilt Debian package can be found [here](https://github.com/Mogball/opencv3-debian).
+Note that additional dependencies may be required.

 Then clone the repository and build with

 ```bash